Despite what you may have read elsewhere, it is NOT impossible to connect an amplifier to a receiver with no pre-outs or auxiliary RCA jacks.

 You can also use one of the methods above to connect a subwoofer to a receiver without a sub output.

 Notes on sound quality

-The sound quality when using a speaker adapter is generally very good but not as “clean” as what you’d get from RCA jacks or when using a digital signal and a converter.
+The sound quality when using a speaker level adapter is generally good but not as “clean” as what you’d get from RCA jacks or when using a digital signal and a converter.
 It depends also on the quality of the AV receiver’s outputs.
 Anytime a signal is converted twice there’s always a bit of degradation that happens.

 Can I get surround sound from a receiver with no pre-outs?

 Typically the answer is no. However, in certain cases there are three ways to get surround sound from an audio receiver with no pre-outs for using multiple speakers:

 - Integrated receivers with surround sound speaker outputs: For receivers of this type the surround sound decoder and integrated amplifier are both built in – you’ll need to use line level converters with the speaker outputs.